krunchisoup/RPS/README.md

 # RPS
-This is my attempt at the odin Rock Paper Scissors assignment.
+This is my attempt at The Odin Project Rock Paper Scissors assignment.